 This made the softest dough I’d ever worked with.
 So soft that I couldn’t pry it off my counter and eventually had to press pieces of it into the pie plate.
 So soft that I couldn’t make a nice lattice top or use those fun little autumn leaf cutouts I’d purchased just for the occasion.
 Grrrr…

 However, the filling from this monumental tome came together without issue.
 The combination of two kinds of apples, granny smith which retain their shape during cooking and McIntosh, which soften and break down enough to lend a luxurious mouth feel to the filling, were spot on.
-Restraint on the spices made the fruit flavors in this pie shine through.
+Restraint on the spices made the fruit flavors in this pie shine through and the tart cranberries added pops of pucker, which my tasters really liked.

 But there was that crust.
 After multiple attempts to make it festive and decorative, I used my own tried and true method to get the top crust onto the pie in one piece.
 I placed the dough on a large piece of plastic wrap.
 I laid a second piece of plastic over the top and rolled it out to about 1/4″ thick.
 I remove the top plastic and gently used the bottom plastic to lightly fold the dough in half.
 I pulled back the plastic and folded the dough once more — lightly– into a quarter.
 I gingerly lifted it, placed it atop one quarter of the pie and unfolded the dough — where it promptly sank and cracked over the apples.